 Honors Thesis Coursework

 During the senior year, each honors candidate will enroll in the year-long tutorial (CAPS 4010 and CAPS 4020) with her or his thesis advisor.

-During the first semester (CAPS 4010 Honors Thesis Research), the candidate is expected to finalize the focus of her or his honors thesis, conduct required research and reading, and submit work to the thesis advisor to gauge satisfactory progress.
+During the first semester (CAPS 4010 Honors Thesis Tutorial I), the candidate is expected to finalize the focus of her or his honors thesis, conduct required research and reading, and submit work to the thesis advisor to gauge satisfactory progress.
 The work submitted in consultation with the thesis advisor may include: draft portions of the thesis (perhaps a first chapter or an introduction), an extended thesis outline, a relevant course paper, or other approved work.
 All of the work is graded.
-If the advisor does not judge the honors thesis to be viable at this point, the candidate will not be allowed to enroll in CAPS 4020 Honors Thesis Writing.
+If the advisor does not judge the honors thesis to be viable at this point, the candidate will not be allowed to enroll in CAPS 4020 Honors Thesis Tutorial II.
 Continuation of the honors program into CAPS 4020 is not automatic.

 Defense and Honors Award

 An oral defense conducted by the Honors Committee is required for honors in CAPS.
-The defense must take place by early-May (usually exam week of the final semester), or sooner.
-The thesis advisor assigns a grade for the honors work, and submits both the grade and the Honor Committee’s written decision concerning the level of honors to the CAPS Director.
+The defense must take place by early May (usually exam week of the final semester), or sooner.
+The thesis advisor assigns a grade for the honors work and submits both the grade and the Honor Committee’s written decision concerning the level of honors to the CAPS Director.
 In the unlikely case that the Committee cannot come to a decision on a candidate’s work, the CAPS Director may seek to review the honors recommendation with the CAPS Advisory Committee.

 The final level of honors awarded to a candidate is determined by the CAPS Director on the basis of the evaluation made by the Honors Committee and the student’s grade record in the major.
 If the candidate’s GPA as a senior first semester below honors requirements, the CAPS Director may seek a review of the honors level.

 - no honors